mfeit-internet2/geoasn2/README.md

  * Python version 2.6 or later.
 (These programs should run under Python 3 as well but have not been tested.)
  * The GeoIP2 API for Python and all of its prerequisites.
 On Linux distributions derived from Red Hat, this is available in the EPEL repo as python2-geoip2.

+**NOTE:** These are requirements for the _system_ Python, not the one built into Splunk.
+The `geoip2` module on some systems doesn't get along well with Splunk's Python, so this version uses a wrapper to force the issue.

 You will need a license key issued by MaxMind.
 To do that: